thufv/automerge-PTM/README.md

 $ cmake --build .
 ```
 3. The generated library file `libgit2-0.28.3/build/libgit2.dylib` is what we need
-4. Clone [JNativeMerge](https://gitlab.infosun.fim.uni-passau.de/seibt/JNativeMerge) (under exactly this name) as a sibling directory of this directory (e.g. you have `Workspace/JNativeMerge/` and `Workspace/automerge-PTM/`)
+4. Clone [JNativeMerge](https://gitlab.infosun.fim.uni-passau.de/seibt/JNativeMerge) (under exactly this name) as a sibling folder (e.g. you have `Workspace/JNativeMerge/` and `Workspace/automerge-PTM/`)
 5. In file `JNativeMerge/gradle.properties`, set `jnativemerge.libgit2.path=<Absolute Path to libgit2.dylib>`
 6. In JNativeMerge project root folder `JNativeMerge/`, run `./gradlew test` to test if the library was correctly included
 7. Switch back to this project root folder `automerge-PTM/`, create a file `gradle.properties` and write `JNM_MAVEN=false`

 Now you are done.
 Go to next section "Gradle Build".

+p.s.
+Try the above instructions if you meet difficulties on Linux or Windows (but you use a different dynamic library format).

 ### Gradle Build